SadRobotChannel/af/index.md

 ---
 #### Follow us on Twitter for the Daily Giveaway

 Follow <a href="https://twitter.com/intent/user?screen_name=CryptoPayoff" target="_blank">@CryptoPayoff</a>.
-The Daily Giveaway tweet is aimed to inform you about interesting crypto faucets and services.
-Retweet the Daily Giveaway tweet for your chance to earn 333 satoshi, which we'll send to your <a href="http://bit.ly/www-coinbase" target="_blank">Coinbase</a> account.
+Our Daily Giveaway tweets will keep you informed  about interesting crypto faucets and services.
+Retweet these daily tweets for your chance to earn 333 satoshi, which we'll send to your <a href="http://bit.ly/www-coinbase" target="_blank">Coinbase</a> account.